 These questions are the most dreaded by job candidates, with good reason.

-This is the start of what may become the salary negotiation, if they decide to offer you a job.
+This may be the start of the salary negotiation, if they decide to offer you a job.

 Do the research to be well-prepared to answer this question.